jekyll/jekyll-admin/docs/frontend/reducers.md

   currentCollection: Object,
   currentDocuments: Array,
   currentDocument: Object,
-  message: String,
   isFetching: Boolean, // set to true when the document is being fetched
-  updated: Boolean // set to true when the document is updated }
+  updated: Boolean, // set to true when the document is updated
+  message: String
+}
 ```